-(b) Summarised financial information has not been presented as the joint venture is not material to the Group.

-The Group has not fully recognised losses relating to CN Energy Holdings Pte.
-Ltd., where its share of losses (c) exceeded the Group's interest in the joint venture.
-The Group's cumulative share of unrecognised losses at the end of the reporting period was RM210,561 (2020: RM202,882), of which RM7,679 (2020: RM13,770) relate to the share of the current financial year's losses.
-The Group has no obligation in respect of these losses.
+- (d) Summarised financial information has not been presented for CN Energy Holdings Pte.
+Ltd. as this joint venture is not material to the Group. - (e) The Group has not fully recognised losses relating to CN Energy Holdings Pte.
+Ltd., where its share of losses exceeded the Group's interest in the joint venture.
+The Group's cumulative share of unrecognised losses at the end of the reporting period was RM227,374 (2021: RM210,561), of which RM16,813 (2021: RM7,679) relate to the share of the current financial year's losses.
+The Group has no obligation in respect of these losses. - (f) The Group's commitment in respect of the joint ventures is as follows: